 Access to some kind of drain is another issue that affects HRV location.
 The amount of water produced by an HRV is relatively small, so you can connect the drain line to a sump hole in the basement floor, a regular plumbing drain, or even a floor drain.
 You can tap into typical ABS drain pipe by drilling a hole for the flexible vinyl drain line from your unit, then use silicone caulking to secure the line within the pipe.

-Think the HRV location issue through and give yourself a day or two to consider several options before choosing a final spot.
+Think the HRV location issue through, and give yourself a day or two to consider several options before choosing a final spot.
 The least important location feature is access to electricity.
 Adding a new outlet nearby is better than having long ducts or a long drain line.

 Heat Recovery Ventilator: Cutting and Joining Metal Ducts

 Sheet metal work usually forms the biggest part of most HRV installations.
-The good news is that this isn’t rocket science and requires just a few basic tools: a jigsaw, sharp tin snips, cordless drill with magnetic nutdriver tip, needlenose pliers, measuring tape and a permanent marker.
+The good news is that this isn’t rocket science and requires just a few basic tools: a jigsaw, sharp tin snips, cordless drill with magnetic nutdriver tip, needlenose pliers, measuring tape and a permanent marker or custom pens.
 If you’ve never worked with round metal duct before, you might not realize that it comes from the store as curved sheets with an unassembled, snap-together joint running the length of each piece.
 As fun as it is to snap the duct together, don’t do it until you’ve measured and cut required parts.
 Duct needs to be cut flat.
 It can’t be cut nearly as easily after snapping together into a round shape, and it’s not easy to unsnap duct that you’ve put together.

-Also, take a look at each factory-fresh piece of duct and you’ll see that one end is crimped and one end straight.
+Also, take a look at each factory-fresh piece of duct, and you’ll see that one end is crimped and one end straight.
 This allows lengths of assembled duct to be connected end-to-end – one piece fitting inside the other.
 But it only takes one short cut to remove the crimped end from a length of pipe.
 Then what do you do next time when you need another crimped chunk of pipe to make a connection?

 Although you can buy a special tool for reestablishing crimps on the end of metal ducts, you don’t need one.
 Instead, crimp it yourself, one fold at a time, using needle nose pliers.
 It only takes a minute or two and does a great job.